Learning Neural Force Manifolds for Sim2Real Robotic Symmetrical Paper Folding: Physics-based Model and Analysis

 where $f$ is an unknown relationship.
 It is then trivial to see that to prevent sliding the relationship

 must be satisfied, where $\mu_s$ is the static friction coefficient between the paper and the substrate.
 Therefore, a trajectory that minimizes sliding is one that minimizes $\lambda$ along its path.

 One glaring problem remains in that the relation $f$ must be known to generate any sort of trajectory.
 In the absence of an analytical solution, the numerical framework from Sec. \ref{sec::DDG_framework} can be used to exhaustively find mappings between the inputs and outputs of $f$.
 However, generating tuples in this fashion requires solving the high-dimensional problem in (\ref{eq::Constraint}).
 Such a method would be horribly inefficient and would make real-time operation infeasible.
-Instead, we opt to obtain an analytical approximation of $f$ by fitting a neural network on simulation data.
-Currently, this approach has several shortcomings.
-For one, directly learning $f$ is difficult given that (\ref{eq:mapping}) currently depends on five parameters as input, resulting in a high dimensional relationship.
+Instead, we opt to obtain a regression approximation of $f$ by fitting a neural network on simulation data.
+This approach has several shortcomings, however.
+For one, directly learning $f$ is time-consuming given that (\ref{eq:mapping}) is a high-dimensional mapping that depends on five parameters as input.
 Furthermore, since the formulation directly depends on intrinsic parameters of the paper ($E$, $\rho$, and $h$), an enormously exhaustive range of simulations must be run to gather enough data to accurately learn $f$.